Install {scMitoMut} from Biocondcutor:

 1. loc: the locus name

-2. cell_barcode: the cell barcode of the cell
+2. cell_barcode: the cell barcode in single-cell sequencing data

 3. fwd_depth: the forward read count of the allele